trupples/adi-documentation/docs/solutions/reference-designs/eval-cn0503-ardz/turbidity/index.rst

    940nm, and select measurement type: turbidity.

    .. image:: tr_wavelength.png
+      :width: 300px

 #.
 Add empty an cuvette (or filled with distilled water) to the cuvette holder
    assembly and insert to path 4.
-Click Optimize LED for path 4.
+Click ``Optimize LED`` for path 4.
 This properly sets the LED current in these paths so that the light intensity is close to 50%.